 We’re guessing this activity might be quite high on your to-do list this summer holiday.
 Not only do we have a great selection of local pools to choose from, but living in the city need not mean going without taking a dip in outdoor waters.
 If you have access to wheels, there’s even more choice outside of the city.
-Whether you’re after wave machines or slightly calmer currents, here are a few pointers to help you plan your summer swimming excursions.
+Whether you’re after wave machines or slightly calmer currents, here are a few pointers to help you plan where to swim in London this summer.

 Fancy taking the kids for a morning dip?
 There’s nothing wrong with using your local council-run pool.
-Pretty much every borough is catered for in this respect, with popular options being New Chiswick Pool, the Janet Adegoke Swimming Pool in Shepherd’s Bush and Brentford Fountain Leisure.
-To save you searching for the relevant pages on the council websites (a more time-consuming task than it sounds), we’ve done the hard work for you:
+Pretty much every borough is catered for in this respect.
+Visit your local council and see what swimming facilities they have on offer.

-Yes, they do exist in west London, which is a very good thing indeed because on an extremely hot day (like last Friday), the craving for an outdoor swim takes over and nothing else will do.
+Yes, they do exist in London, which is a very good thing indeed because on an extremely hot day, the craving for an outdoor swim takes over and nothing else will do.

 After reading about it, I can’t quite believe I’ve never been to Hampton Pool before.
 It describes itself as “South West London’s best kept secret” (people really need to shout about it more as this is probably why I’ve never visited) and sounds idyllic.
 They keep a section open for general swimming as well as running holiday activities for the kids, and you can even visit in the colder months as it’s heated 365 days a year.
 To top it all off, the pool is situated in two acres of woodland next to Royal Bushy Park.
 Need I say more?